Kirosoft/AI-Search-Experiments/README.md

 - **Leaping Semantic RAG** remains competitive for single-stage approaches but is significantly outperformed by the two-stage Swarm ReRank in both accuracy and diversity.
 - **Pure Semantic RAG** confirms the "semantic flood" problem - excellent for retrieval breadth but poor for ranking precision, validating the need for intelligent re-ranking layers.
 - **Graph-only approaches** (GraphFlow) are fundamentally limited by structural constraints, getting trapped in local optima with the worst diversity performance across all methods tested.
-- **Performance efficiency**: All hybrid methods achieve 2-10× faster latency than GraphFlow while delivering superior results, proving that intelligent design beats brute-force graph traversal.
+- **Performance efficiency**: Hybrid methods achieve roughly **5–10× lower latency** than GraphFlow (Swarm ReRank ≈6.3× faster; Semantic RAG ≈9.6×) while simultaneously improving accuracy and diversity.

 ### 8. Architecture Recommendation